Serge Ibaka: Los Angeles Clippers (2020–2022)

 On 25 November 2020, Ibaka signed with the Los Angeles Clippers.
 He was reunited with former Raptors teammate Kawhi Leonard, both of whom were part of the 2018–19 championship squad.
 In his first game with the Clippers, Ibaka had 15 points and six rebounds in a 116–109 victory over the Lakers.
 On 24 February 2021, Ibaka recorded 21 points, nine rebounds, and six assists during a 128–111 victory over the Cleveland Cavaliers.

 Milwaukee Bucks (2022–2023)

 On 10 February 2022, Ibaka was traded to the Milwaukee Bucks as part of a four-team trade that sent Rodney Hood and Semi Ojeleye to the Clippers.

 On 19 July 2022, the Bucks re-signed Ibaka to a one-year contract.
 In January 2023, the Bucks mutually agreed with Ibaka to trade him.

 On 9 February 2023, Ibaka was traded to the Indiana Pacers alongside Jordan Nwora and George Hill in a four-team trade involving the Brooklyn Nets and Phoenix Suns.
-He was waived by the Pacers two days later.
+However, he was waived by the Pacers two days later.